Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Background

-Probability-Weighted Information (PWI) \citep{Aizawa_2003} is fundamental to our SemInfo estimation method.
-PWI provides an information-theoretic interpretation of the term frequency-inverse document frequency (tf-idf) statistics calculated in Bag-of-Words (BoW) models.
+In this paper, we will apply the Probability-Weighted Information (PWI) \citep{Aizawa_2003} designed to measure word-topic information in bag-of-words models (Figure~\ref{fig:bag-of-words}) to measuring substring-semantic information in our bag-of-substrings model.
+PWI is an information-theoretic interpretation of the term frequency-inverse document frequency (tf-idf) statistic.
+The tf-idf statistic is an effective feature in finding keywords in documents \citep{Li_Fan_Zhang_2007} or in locating documents based on the given keyword \citep{mishra2015analysis}.
 Let $\gD$ denote a document corpus, $d_i$ the $i$-th document in the corpus, and $w_{ij}$ the $j$-th word in $d_i$.
-The BoW model represents the document $d_i$ as an unordered collection of words occurring in the document (i.e., $d_i=\{w_{i1}, w_{i2},...\}$).
+The bag-of-words model represents the document $d_i$ as an unordered collection of words occurring in the document (i.e., $d_i=\{w_{i1}, w_{i2},...\}$).
 Tf-idf, as shown in Equation~\ref{eq:tfidf}, is the product of the term frequency $F(w_{ij}, d_i)$ (i.e. the frequency of $w_{ij}$ occurring in $d_i$) and the inverse document frequency (i.e. the inverse log-frequency of documents containing $w_{ij}$).
-Tf-idf is an important feature in finding keywords in documents \citep{Li_Fan_Zhang_2007} or in efficiently locating documents based on the given keyword \citep{mishra2015analysis}.
 PWI interprets the term frequency as the word generation probability and the inverse document frequency as the piecewise word-document information (Equation~\ref{eq:pwi}).
-Intuitively, a word with a high tf-idf value suggests that it carries a significant amount of information about the document (i.e., a keyword of the document). \citet{Aizawa_2003} further interpret scaling or smoothing of the term frequency as variations in estimating $P(w_{ij}|d_i)$.
+The PWI value estimates the information that $w_{ij}$ carries with regard to $d_i$.
+A high value indicates that $w_{ij}$ is both frequent in $d_i$ and strongly associated with $d_i$.
+In other words, $w_{ij}$ is a keyword of $d_i$. \begin{small}